-BUS 101, 250, 255, 350, 355, and 3 credits of PED Varsity Sports or course approved by Business Program Director.
+BUS 101, 250, 255, 350, 355, and a course approved by Business Program Director.

 NOTE: Business: Analytics and Strategic Communication majors may not apply more than nine (9) hours of a combination of independent study, directed readings or internship credits toward degree completion.